jbsf2/protomock/README.md

 * API transparency
 * IDE navigability
 * Compiler / dialyzer error detection
-* Flexible options for mocking (for example using fake objects for some tests, instead of a mocking library)
+* Flexible options for mocking (for example using custom fake objects for some tests, instead of a mocking library)

 It is not expected that ProtoMock would be useful for more traditional protocol use cases, wherein protocols such as `Enumerable` provide a common interface for operating on